Torlyers/Torlyers.github.io/_includes/posts/2018-09-10-write-up-03/en.md

 cResult CleanUp();
 ```
 #### Background Color
 Every frame, the color buffer will be cleared.
 And we can determine the color of the background.
 Both OpenGL and Direct3D accept 4 `float` parameters that representing RGBA color channels so that we can change these numbers to change the background color.
-If we can connect these numbers to system time, we can make an animate.
+If we can connect these numbers to system time, we can make an animation.

 ```c++
 PlatformHelper::ClearColorBuffer(cos(time), cos(time), sin(time));